NasPuTiL/hanoiTower/README.md

 Hanoi Tower
-Program count the smallest number number  of moves.
+Program count the smallest number of moves to move rollers between poles.

-Field numberOfRollers contain cumber of rollers
+Field "numberOfRollers" contain cumber of rollers.